Here we look at 2 index ETFs for Emerging Markets stocks – IEMG from iShares and VWO from Vanguard.

 Conclusion – IEMG vs. VWO

-IEMG and VWO are basically interchangeable.
-I like VWO just for its slightly lower fee and greater number of holdings, so I own it.
+IEMG and VWO are basically interchangeable, but your choice may come down to your view on Korea and subsequently, whether or not your portfolio is also exposed to ex-US Developed Markets.
+I already have Korea via VEA, so I like VWO just for its slightly lower fee and greater number of holdings, so I own it.
 Either is a fine choice for broad exposure to Emerging Markets.
 This is definitely a great pair to use for tax loss harvesting purposes to avoid a wash sale.

-Disclosure: I am long VWO in my own portfolio.
+Disclosure: I am long VEA and VWO in my own portfolio.